 Data sets can be imported from a table using the Import Data design choice, or by creating a Blank Spreadsheet design and using copy and paste.
 Make sure that each factor’s levels and ranges match the existing data set.

-Designs can be exported from Design-Expert to tab delimited text files.
-These files can be edited to enter responses and then re-imported by Design-Expert.
+Designs can be exported from Stat-Ease to tab delimited text files.
+These files can be edited to enter responses and then re-imported.

-As of version 9, the files created by Design-Expert are XML formatted text files.
-With XML parsing these files can be directly edited.
+The design files created by Stat-Ease are XML formatted text files.
+These files can be directly edited.
 Several scripting languages and Excel® can correctly parse XML files.

 The export/import and XML features are most often used with automated experiment equipment.

-Data gathered without a designed experiment can be evaluated and analyzed using Design-Expert® software.
-A “design” must be created in Design-Expert to hold the existing data set.
+Data gathered without a designed experiment can be evaluated and analyzed using Stat-Ease.

 Use the evaluation node to explore the aliasing structure, correlation of the factors and the fraction of design space on the graphs tab.
 If everything looks okay, continue with the analysis.

 Follow this link to our free webinar on the subject of analyzing historical data for some details about the things that can go wrong with historical data analysis.

 Working with existing data sets can be tricky.
 If it proves difficult to get useful analysis or warning messages about aliased terms appear, click on the Evaluation node on the left side of the screen.

 Stat-Ease recommends evaluating the two-factor interaction (2FI) order first as this is where most of the important model terms will come from.
 Click the Results tab.
 If it shows no aliasing, then go back to the model tab and increase the order.
 Repeat until aliased terms appear (if any) to determine the capability of the design.